 The other day we co-hosted a webinar with Reassure on the value of Microsoft Azure.
 This webinar covered the aspects that a Public Cloud service like Azure offers such as, scalability, flexibility, pay-per-use, capacity without limits, and so on.
 A lot of features and functionalities that obviously provide value to an enterprise IT environment.

 A Cloud solution, including a Public Cloud, is standard service.
 Based on this standard service, we also see Service Provider mostly touting those specific benefits.
 While those elements don’t actually fit directly for customers.
 There is a need among them both in terms of content and feeling for an environment that works for them.
 A custom environment that advances their applications and organization.

-There is the link with Ajax 1.
-Last week, Erik ten Hag, coach of Ajax 1, shared how he keeps his players fit and thus employable.
-Fit players deliver better performances and, thus, a higher result.
+That’s where the link to Ajax 1 comes in.
+Last week, Erik ten Hag, coach of Ajax 1, shared how he keeps his players fit, and thus employable.
+Fit players ultimately deliver better performance and thus higher results.

-In the magazine Voetbal International Ten Hag says the following about the programme:
+In Voetbal International magazine, Ten Hag said the following about the program:

-“Within a specific bandwidth, we look per week.
-But also per training, what each player approximately has to deliver.
-Of course, you also have to train at higher speeds because it is proven that if you don’t do that, you are more susceptible to muscle injuries.
-But if you do too much, you are again vulnerable to such injuries.
-So it’s a matter of steering continuously, of tailoring each player’s game.
+“Within a certain bandwidth, we look at each week, as well as each practice, what each player needs to deliver approximately.
+You should also train at higher speeds, because it has been proven that if you don’t, you become more prone to muscle injuries.
+But if you do too much again, you are also prone to such injuries again.
+So it’s continuous steering, tailoring for each player.”

 And this analogy also applies to the workloads that applications must perform for the various processes in an organization.
-Not only speed and intensity but also in time, like a team.
-Sometimes we need top performance and sometimes it is possible to take it easy.
+Not only in terms of speed and intensity, but also in terms of timing.
+Very similar to an elite team.
+Sometimes peak performance must be achieved and sometimes it can be taken easy.

-This is where Cloud can play a role—supporting the dynamics of the various application workloads within an organization in different ways and at other times.
-And monitor them and thus keep them fit.
+This is exactly where Cloud can also play a role.
+Be able to support the dynamics of different application workloads within an organization in different ways and at different times.
+And monitor and thereby keep fit.